can3p/dpANS-parser/README.md

 3.d If definition command assign relevant variable as a document property.
 4. Goto 2

-Here is how wwe parse a text block:
+Here is how we parse a text block:

 2. Read next element from parsed stream.
 If nothing is left, we're done, exit 3.a If it's a new line - discard and go to step 2
 3.b If it's not a command - read stream until we get a command and make it a string.
 Then go to step 2 3.c If it's a command - run relevant command and append result to a text

+## Current status

+Chapter 15 was used as guinea pig and currently is parsed successfully with commented out setup.tex and commented out \includeDictionary command (wip).
+As soon as I finish with it, I'll switch to some other random article.
+Code is rather messy, but we just want to get the text parsed, right?

+For printing html please check [https://github.com/can3p/dpans-printer](dpans-printer) project.

 ## License